D. H. Lawrence: Early career

 In March 1912, Lawrence met Frieda Weekley (née von Richthofen), with whom he was to share the rest of his life.
 Six years his senior, she was married to Ernest Weekley, his former modern languages professor at University College, Nottingham, and had three young children.
 However, she and Lawrence eloped and left England for Frieda's parents' home in Metz, a garrison town (then in Germany) near the disputed border with France.
 Lawrence experienced his first encounter with tensions between Germany and France when he was arrested and accused of being a British spy, before being released following an intervention from Frieda's father.
 After this incident, Lawrence left for a small hamlet to the south of Munich where he was joined by Frieda for their "honeymoon", later memorialised in the series of love poems titled Look!
 We Have Come Through (1917).

-During 1912 Lawrence wrote the first of his so-called "mining plays", The Daughter-in-Law, written in Nottingham dialect.
-The play was never to be performed, or even published, in Lawrence's lifetime.
+In 1912, Lawrence wrote the first of his so-called "mining plays", The Daughter-in-Law, written in Nottingham dialect.
+The play was not performed or even published in Lawrence's lifetime.

 From Germany, they walked southwards across the Alps to Italy, a journey that was recorded in the first of his travel books, a collection of linked essays titled Twilight in Italy and the unfinished novel, Mr Noon.

 During his stay in Italy, Lawrence completed the final version of Sons and Lovers.
-Having become so tired of the manuscript, he allowed Edward Garnett to cut roughly 100 pages from the text.
+Having become tired of the manuscript, he allowed Edward Garnett to cut roughly 100 pages from the text.
 The novel was published in 1913 and hailed as a vivid portrait of the realities of working class provincial life.

 Lawrence and Frieda returned to Britain in 1913 for a short visit, during which they encountered and befriended critic John Middleton Murry and New Zealand-born short story writer Katherine Mansfield.

-Also during that year, on 28 July, Lawrence met Welsh tramp poet W. H. Davies, whose nature poetry he greatly admired.
-Davies collected autographs, and had been particularly keen to obtain Lawrence's signature.
-Georgian poetry publisher Edward Marsh secured an autograph, probably as part of a signed poem, for Davies, and hosted a meeting in London at which the poet met with Lawrence and his wife.
-Lawrence was immediately captivated by Davies and later invited him to visit them in Germany.
-However, despite this early enthusiasm for Davies' work, Lawrence's opinion changed after reading Foliage; whilst in Italy, he also disparaged Nature Poems, calling them "so thin, one can hardly feel them".
+Also during that year, on 28 July, Lawrence met the Welsh tramp poet W. H. Davies, whose nature poetry he initially admired.
+Davies collected autographs, and was keen to have Lawrence's.
+Georgian poetry publisher Edward Marsh secured this for Davies, probably as part of a signed poem, and also arranged a meeting between the poet and Lawrence and his wife.
+Despite his early enthusiasm for Davies' work, Lawrence's view cooled after reading Foliage; whilst in Italy, he also disparaged Nature Poems, calling them "so thin, one can hardly feel them".